From luxury chic rooms to budget lofts, these stylish boutique hotels boast a one-of-a-kind experience.

-A favoured and unofficial party hotel among the younger crowds, Studio M still ranks high on our list of relaxing boutique hotels.
-Its location in Robertson Quay offers the best of two worlds; it’s right smack in the middle of riverside cafes and quiet brunch spots, and is a mere walk away from Clarke Quay’s hottest clubs.
-But its key feature is its loft rooms; spread across four categories, all of them are decked out in minimalist designs, plush beddings and panoramic views of the city from large bay windows.
-Personally, we love the Executive Lofts as their corner locales offer maximum privacy, larger lounge areas and complete cosy, comfort for stay-in staycays.
+A favoured and unofficial party hotel among the younger crowds, Studio M ranks high on our list of relaxing boutique hotels in Singapore.
+And its location in Robertson Quay offers the best of two worlds.
+It’s right smack in the middle of riverside cafes and quiet brunch spots, and it’s a mere walk away from Clarke Quay’s hottest clubs.
+But its key feature is the loft rooms.
+Spread across four categories, all of them are kitted out in minimalist designs, plush beddings and panoramic views of the city from large bay windows.
+We love the Executive Lofts as their corner locales offer maximum privacy, larger lounge areas and cosy comfort for stay-in staycays.

 The Vagabond Club

 Taking up 10 shophouses, The Sultan is a hip tribute to Singapore’s colourful heritage.
-Be sure to check into The Sultan Loft; it’s fit for royalty, with its double-storied set-up comprising a living area on the first floor and a bedroom on the second – jazzed up with timber roof beams, wide arcs, and full-length shuttered windows.
-You don’t even need to leave the hotel for a good time – the hotel houses Singjazz Club, a club with a music hall environment, and Fresh!, a laid-back club serving up tasty cocktails and old-school music from the ’90s and ’00s.
+Be sure to check into The Sultan Loft.
+It’s fit for royalty, with its double-storied set-up comprising a living area on the first floor and a bedroom on the second.
+And it’s jazzed up with timber roof beams, wide arcs and full-length shuttered windows.
+Plus, its location in Kampong Glam makes it perfect for a day of adventure!

 The Sultan Hotel, 101 Jalan Sultan, Singapore 199002